Method of Moments for Demagnetization#

 │

 └─ 5.
-Assign self-consistent polarizations back to source objects
+Assign self-consistent polarizations back to the magnet objects

 7. Complexity summary#